Comparative vaccine-specific and other injectable-specific risks of injection-site sarcomas in cats.

 Plain English of the statistics here:

-Cats given killed, adjuvanted vaccines were a mean of 10 times MORE likely to develop sarcoma than cats given recombinant (non-adjuvanted) vaccine.
+Cats given killed, adjuvanted vaccines were 10 times MORE likely to develop cancer than cats given recombinant (non-adjuvanted) vaccine.
 The range (mean +- 2 standard deviations) went from 2.5 times more likely to infinitely times more likely to develop sarcoma if given killed adjuvanted vaccines.